-5 What is the test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
+What is the test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
 Has the law in your jurisdiction regarding vertical restraints been applied extraterritorially?
+Has it been applied in a pure internet context and if so what factors were deemed relevant when considering jurisdiction?

-Pursuant to section 2(1) of the CA, the chapter I prohibition applies where an agreement may have an effect on trade within the UK.
+Pursuant to section 2(1) of the CA, the chapter I prohibition applies where an agreement may have an 'effect on trade' within the UK.
 Section 2(3) of the CA adds that the chapter I prohibition will only apply where agreements are, or are intended to be, implemented in the UK.
-However, it is not clear to what extent, if any, section 2(3)would limit the scope of vertical agreements covered by the effect on trade test in section 2(1) of the CA.
+However, it is not clear to what extent, if any, section 2(3) would serve to limit the number of agreements covered by the section 2(1) CA effect on trade test.
+The OFT's guidance does not explicitly address the interaction of sections 2(1) and 2(3) of the CA but it appears clear that some link to the UK would be needed.

-Where an agreement also has an effect on trade between EU member states, the OFT and UK courts must apply article 81 concurrently.
+Where an agreement also has an effect on trade between EU member states, the OFT and UK courts must apply article 101 TFEU concurrently.
 The OFT has clarified that it will typically presume an effect on trade within the UK where an agreement appreciably restricts competition within the UK (see question 8).
 In general, the OFT is unlikely to take enforcement action in respect of a vertical restraint unless at least one of the parties has a degree of market power or the restraint forms part of a network of similar restraints having a foreclosing effect.